wp-plugins/storagemadeeasy-multicloud-files-backup/readme.txt

 Contact us sales@storagemadeeasy.com about our professional option which includes the ability to encrypt the backup and to also schedule it.

-Note:This plugin is the latest and maintained version of https://wordpress.org/plugins/smestorage-multi-cloud-files-plug-in
+Note:This plugin is the latest and maintained version of deprecated https://wordpress.org/plugins/smestorage-multi-cloud-files-plug-in

 == Installation ==
 Please note the following with this Plugin